omarfoz/watsonEat/README.md

 ![alt text](https://raw.githubusercontent.com/omarfoz/sideproject-watsonEat/master/toolwatson.gif)

 ## set up Google API
-You onle need the API key For google place.
+You only need the API key For google place.
 * You can get google place and api key from here https://developers.google.com/places/ios-sdk/start by creating project in google and follow the instructions
 * Plase the api key on Xcode "Keys.swift"